Using Server Actions in NextJS

 }

-Create the app/todo/action.ts file.
+Create file app/todo/action.ts

 'use server'